Czech prosecutors charge seven in scandal threatening PM

 Charges included the abuse of the military intelligence service, Istvan told reporters.
-He also said some former lower house deputies were among those charged, for accepting illegal favors.
+He also said some former lower house deputies were among those charged, for accepting illegal favours.

 Czech Prime Minister Petr Necas has been under pressure since police detained some of his close allies on Wednesday and Thursday, including the chief of his office.